 First method: Circular saw and multi-tool

 This is the fastest method to remove the first board.
 Start by using the circular saw set at the proper flooring thickness.
-Cut along the joint line of the board you will be removing.
-And then remove the board, By using a thin pry-bar or flat screw driver.
-The piece should easily pop up.
-If, it doesn't re-cut the area.
-Sometime it is necessary to cut more than one board, depending on the layout of the flooring.
-You then should be able to start removing all the loose boards from your problem area.
+Cut 1/2" along the joint lines of the board you will be removing.
+And then remove the center cut-out of the board, by using a pry-bar or flat screw driver.
+Use a multi-tool and cut a 45 degree line to each corner of the board.
+Connecting the corner of the center cut-out to the corner of the flooring board.
+Then carefully remove the remaining portion of the flooring.

-Using a sharp 1/2 chisel, chisel a channel, carefully, down the middle of your wood flooring strip.
+Using a sharp 1/2 chisel, carefully chisel a channel down the middle of your wood flooring strip.
 Then chisel each layer off, de-laminating the engineered flooring strip.
 You will then be able to remove the following loose engineered flooring boards without causing other adjacent boards to become loose, preventing a domino effect.

-Remove any old adhesive and wood chips by scraping and cleaning, from the surface of the sub-floor and under any tongue and groove area of your glue down flooring.
+Remove any old adhesive and wood chips by scraping and cleaning from the surface of the sub-floor and under any tongue and groove area of your glue down flooring.
 If, you have an excessive dip in your sub floor.
-Perform a sub-floor repair, by using a skim coat compound application, to fill in the low spot.
-Before you continue with your engineered floor repair.
+Perform a subfloor repair by using a portland based skim coat compound application, to fill in the low spot.
+Follow the manufacturer's instruction on how to properly apply a skim coat .Allow the compound to completely dry, before you continue with your engineered floor repair.

 Using a pry bar to lift the wood floorings that are still in tack, about 1/4" up.
-Apply sub-floor polyurethane glue (liquid nail) under the flooring and in the floor repair area.
-You can then begin to install your new replacement flooring boards
+Apply polyurethane glue under the floor board and in the floor repair area.
+You can then begin to install your new replacement engineered floor boards.

 Apply weights to the wood floor repair section.
 Use books, paint cans, weights, tool box, etc. Use anything that will help keep pressure on top of the floor repair area.